OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Assessment.md

 By means of the course element "Portfolio task" you can provide predefined portfolio templates to be filled by your course participants.
-The course participants can then pick up the portfolio task in their course, fill it in and, if desired, hand it in electronically, so that the designed portfolio folder can be evaluated by a coach or other persons defined by the portfolio user.
+The course participants can then pick up the portfolio task in their course, und werden anschliessend in ihren individuellen Portfoliobereich weitergeleitet.
+Das so abgeholte Portfolio kann dann von den Lernenden mit Inhalten und Artefakten befüllt und wenn gewünscht weiteren Personen oder den Kursbetreuern zugänglich gemacht werden.
+Je nach Konfiguration können diese Personen das Portfolio auch bewerten und kommentieren.

 For the course element Portfolio task you need a "Portfolio 2.0 template", which you link to the course element.
 If you have not yet created a Portfolio Template learning resource, you can also create a new Portfolio Template or